DynTylluan/OwlBot/README.md

 ## Update Log (new to old)

-**2020-04-02**: Please press f for our dear OwlBot, as they are finally kicked form the server.The source code for the bot has also been made public.
+**2020-04-02**: Please press f for our dear OwlBot, as they are finally kicked form the server. [https://github.com/DynTylluan/OwlBot](The source code for the bot has also been made public).

 **2020-01-20**: OwlBot's last message is sent; the sweet words of "I shitted" are said at 01:44 UTC. - Owl